-For contemporary sleeve design, the winners of Best Art Vinyl 2018 were announced on January 8th 2019 at the Hari Hotel London.
+Most recently, the winners of Best Art Vinyl 2019 were announced on January 16th 2020 at the Koppell Project Gallery in Soho London.

 The very first Best Art Vinyl award was won by Hard-Fi’s ‘Stars of CCTV’ in 2005 and since then we have developed a fair process whereby public votes are cast against a shortlist of 50 sleeve designs.

-2018’s winning best vinyl art joins the impressive Art Vinyl archive of celebrated visual artists.
+2019’s winning best vinyl art, joins the impressive Art Vinyl archive of celebrated visual artists.
 Notably the Hipgnosis design studio, and even legendary classical Dutch artist Pieter Bruegel, as well as the unknown, unsung heroes of the music industry, who use design to create modern-day visual icons.

-The search for the most creative and well designed record cover of the year for 2019 starts again in November.
+The search for the most creative and well designed record cover of the year for 2020 has now begun.